mikeizbicki/cmc-csci046/hw1/git.md

 The `touch` command is a standard unix command.
 If the input file does not already exist, `touch` creates an empty file with that name.
 If the file does already exist, it updates the file's timestamp to the current time.
-The `ls -l --full-time` command displays the full information about each file in the current directory.
+The `ls -lT` command displays the full information about each file in the current directory.
 Run the following commands:

 ```
-$ ls -l --full-time
+$ ls -lT
 $ touch README
-$ ls -l --full-time
+$ ls -lT
 ```

 Notice how the timestamp in the first `ls` is different than the timestamp in the second `ls`.

 **EXERCISE:**
-Run both the commands `ls -l` and `ls -l --full-time` and compare the output.
+Run both the commands `ls -l` and `ls -lT` and compare the output.
 Can you tell what the difference between these two commands is?

 We've created our first file, but git doesn't know about it yet.